Westlake, Texas: The Plaza at Solana

-The properties are also home to the Solana Marriott Hotel as well as the Solana Fitness Club operated by Larry North.
-Currently, the Westlake Town Hall and municipal court is located in the Solana Terrace portion of the business park.
-Solana is also home to Sabre's global headquarters.
-Sabre Corporation is a technology services provider to the global travel industry with lines of business including its Travel Network that connects hotels, airlines and other travel suppliers with corporate and leisure travel agents, as well its Airline and Hospitality Solutions that provides technology infrastructure to airlines and hotels worldwide.
-Other notable business include Wells Fargo, Robinhood, Core-Mark, Solera, Goosehead Insurance, Defi Solutions, Verizon, Marsh & McLennan Companies, and Levi Strauss & Co.

 In January 2017, a fast-growing agency and franchise announced plans to relocate its corporate headquarters from Irving, TX to the Solana business park in Westlake.
 The company signed a lease for 62,000 square foot in office space at Solana, which recently completed a $70 million renovation.
 Goosehead said it planned to move about 150 employees to Westlake from its headquarters in Irving.